rtulke/proxyreaper/README.md

 # generate new config file
 $ proxyreaper --config

-# you can also try to edit the configuration file
+# you can also try to edit the new generated configuration file
 $ vim ~/.proxyreaper.conf

 # try using the manual